evolution-gaming/scala-bootcamp/sbt/2-Introduction.md

 the application in `introduction` directory directly as an excersise:
 ```
 # assuming you are at `scala-bootstrap/sbt`
-cd introduction
+cd 1-scalac-simple

 # let's compile the stuff now
 # (run `scalac --help` if you want to know more)
-scalac Introduction.scala
+scalac Sartre.scala

 # let's run it! (why we are not using `.scala` at the end?)
 # (run `scala --help` if you want to know more)
-scala Introduction
+scala Sartre

 # it wasn't so hard, may be no need for build tools?
 # let' see what your compiler generated:
 # (use `dir` instead of `ls -l` on Windows)
 ls -l

-# wow, what are these files? let's clean them up
+# wow, what are all these files? how do we clean them up?
-# (use `del` or your File Explorer on Windows)
-rm *.class
 ```

 What if we need to use the libraries to run our code?
 Let's try to compile the project without adding libraries first.
 ```
 # assuming you are at `scala-bootstrap/sbt`
-cd libraries
+cd 2-scalac-libs

 # let's try compile the stuff now (there will be an error)
-scalac Libraries.scala
+scalac Knuth.scala
 ```

 Got errors?
 We need cats-effect.
 Where we take the artifact?